top of page

 Community Ambassador, Digital Community Moderator & Founding Member

 Stephanie Mendes McComb is a founding member of the Couture Pattern Museum and is a fashion entrepreneur, educator, and expert sewist.
-She holds degrees in Fashion Merchandising from the University of Rhode Island and eMarketing from Franklin University, and studied at London College of Fashion with a focus on millinery and fashion illustration.
+She teaches couture sewing at the Portland Fashion Institute.
+Stephanie holds degrees in Fashion Merchandising from the University of Rhode Island and eMarketing from Franklin University, and studied at London College of Fashion with a focus on millinery and fashion illustration.

-She’s worked in the corporate offices of Talbots, Columbia Sportswear, and Value City, and now runs her own brand, Love Stephanie Apparel.
-A graduate of Portland Fashion Institute’s business program, she also teaches sewing and is a member of the Association of Sewing and Design Professionals.
+Stephanie has worked in the corporate offices of Talbots, Columbia Sportswear, and Value City, and now runs her own brand, Love Stephanie Apparel.
+She is a member of the Association of Sewing and Design Professionals.

 At the Couture Pattern Museum, Stephanie volunteers as a Community Ambassador and Digital Community Moderator.